Slide Deck

 • Live theme switcher — the preview toolbar has a theme dropdown for ephemeral try-on, a source label (from frontmatter / from default / ● unsaved) that shows where the active theme comes from, and a Set button that writes theme: directly into the note's frontmatter.
 Frontmatter is the source of truth; the Settings default applies only to notes without a theme: key.

 • User themes — drop .css files into a configurable themes folder (default Slide-Deck-Themes/); the frontmatter theme: value is the filename without the .css extension.
-Each file is a --sd-* token block with optional extra CSS; user themes inherit the built-in default theme's code-highlight and Mermaid styles.
+Each file is a --sd-* token block with optional extra CSS on top of the plugin's design system (type scale, spacing, rhythm) — a 7-token theme already looks finished; user themes inherit the shiro theme's code-highlight and Mermaid styles unless overridden.
+See the theming guide.
 The Settings tab shows all valid theme keys live.

 • Theme import/export — an Open in Finder button reveals the themes folder so you can drop files in; Export theme as .css writes any theme as an editable .css starting point; a toggle hides the themes folder in Obsidian's file explorer.